top of page

 Mutual Partnership

-We recognize and value every contributor's role, ensuring an equitable exchange between editors and writers, creators and publishers, and all MCG departments.
+We recognize and value the role of every contributor, ensuring an equitable exchange between editors and writers, creators and publishers, and all MCG departments.
 Our goal is to bridge power dynamics and maintain mutual trust throughout the creative process.

 Informed Participation